freitasgouvea/truffle-polygon/README.md

 # truffle-polygon

-Example of truffle-config.js for use Truffle in Polygon mainnet and testnet.
+Example of truffle-config.js for use Truffle in Polygon mainnet and testnet(mumbai).